-'''

-// Return true if "K" is in list "L", false otherwise

-bool find(List<int>& L, int K) {

-int it;

-for (L.moveToStart(); L.currPos()<L.length(); L.next()) {

-it = L.getValue();

-if (K == it) return true; // Found K

-}

-return false; // K not found

-}

-'''
+''' / @return True if k is in list L, false otherwise / public static boolean find(List<Integer> L, int k) { for (L.moveToStart(); L.currPos()<L.length(); L.next()) if (k == L.getValue()) return true; // Found k return false; // k not found } '''

-While this implementation for find could be written as a template with respect to the element type, it would still be limited in its ability to handle different data types stored on the list.
+While this implementation for find could be written as a generic with respect to the element type, it would still be limited in its ability to handle different data types stored on the list.
 In particular, it only works when the description for the object being searched for (k in the function) is of the same type as the objects themselves, and that can meaningfully be compared when using the == comparison operator.
 A more typical situation is that we are searching for a record that contains a key field who's value matches k.
 Similar functions to find and return a composite element based on a key value can be created using the list implementation, but to do so requires some agreement between the list ADT and the find function on the concept of a key, and on how keys may be compared.
 This topic will be discussed in Section 4.4.